-- securities issued to our employees, officers, directors or consultants under any employee benefit plan or compensatory arrangement approved by our board of directors: - · securities issued as consideration in connection with any bona fide, arm's-length merger, acquisition or similar transaction; - securities issued in connection with the exercise or conversion of our outstanding securities or any interest payment, dividend or distribution on those securities; or - securities issued in connection with any expedited issuance of new securities undertaken at the written direction of a bank regulatory agency.
+- securities issued to our employees, officers, directors or consultants under any employee benefit plan or compensatory arrangement approved by our board of directors; - securities issued as consideration in connection with any bona fide, arm's-length merger, acquisition or similar transaction; - securities issued in connection with the exercise or conversion of our outstanding securities or any interest payment, dividend or distribution on those securities; or - securities issued in connection with any expedited issuance of new securities undertaken at the written direction of a bank regulatory agency.

-The purchase right would be triggered as a result of this offering, although the Pine Brook affiliates and Castle Creek have each waived their purchase rights in connection with the offering.
+The purchase right would be triggered as a result of this offering, although each of the institutional investors has waived its purchase rights in connection with the offering.

 Ownership Limitations.
 The Securities Purchase Agreements provide that each institutional investor's beneficial ownership of our common stock, collectively with the beneficial ownership of its affiliates, will be limited.
-The Securities Purchase Agreements with the Pine Brook affiliates limit their beneficial ownership to 15.0% of the issued and outstanding shares of our common stock, on an as-converted basis.
-The Securities Purchase

-Agreements with each of the other institutional investors limit their respective beneficial ownership to 9.9% of the issued and outstanding shares of our common stock, on an as-converted basis.
+The Securities Purchase Agreement with Pine Brook limits its beneficial ownership to 15.0% of the issued and outstanding shares of our common stock, on an as-converted basis.
+The Securities Purchase Agreements with each of the other institutional investors limit their respective beneficial ownership to 9.9% of the issued and outstanding shares of our common stock, on an as-converted basis.

 Registration Rights.
-In connection with the 2012 private placement, we entered into a Registration Rights Agreement with each of the institutional investors.
-The Registration Rights Agreement provides that, after December 31, 2015, holders of at least 15.0% of the aggregate amount of all of the common and preferred stock that was issued to the institutional investors under the Securities Purchase Agreements, or a number of shares reasonably expected to result in gross proceeds of \$50.0 million, may require up to twice annually that we register their shares under and in accordance with the Securities Act.
+In connection with the 2012 private placement, we entered into Registration Rights Agreements with each of the institutional investors.
+The Registration Rights Agreement provides that, after December 31, 2015, holders of at least 15.0% of the then outstanding shares of Registrable Securities (as defined in the Registration Rights Agreement) subject to each Registration Rights Agreement, or a number of shares reasonably expected to result in aggregate gross cash proceeds in excess of \$50.0 million, may require up to twice annually that we register their shares under and in accordance with the Securities Act.
 The institutional investors may also demand that we register their shares 180 days following our initial public offering; provided that the aggregate offering price of the securities to be registered is at least \$25.0 million.
 We will be required to pay all registration expenses in connection with up to two demand registrations per year, unless the registration is not consummated solely as a result of the withdrawal of the holders who demanded registration.
 Upon such a withdrawal, the demanding holders must reimburse us for our expenses related to the withdrawn registration, or alternatively, the attempted registration will count as one of the two registration statements that we are required to consummate each year.

 The Registration Rights Agreement also provides certain "piggyback" registration rights to the institutional investors.
-Subject to certain limitations, in the event that we register any of our equity securities under the Securities Act (other than in connection with registration statements on Form S-8, or a transaction to which Rule 145 or any other similar SEC regulation is applicable), we must give notice to the institutional investors of our intention to effect such a registration and must include in the registration statement all registrable securities for which we have received a written request for inclusion.
+Subject to certain limitations, in the event that we register any of our equity securities under the Securities Act (other than in connection with registration statements on Form S-4 or Form S-8, or a transaction to which Rule 145 or any other similar SEC regulation is applicable), we must give notice to the institutional investors of our intention to effect such a registration and must include in the registration statement all registrable securities for which we have received a written request for inclusion.
 We will be required to pay for all piggyback registration expenses, even if the registration is not completed.
+Each of the institutional investors has temporarily waived its demand and piggyback registration rights in connection with this offering, although we have agreed to voluntarily permit Pine Brook and Castle Creek to participate as selling stockholders in this offering.